Sensational She-Hulk | Attorney at Parody

 She-Hulk: an attorney breaking the fourth wall

-Stan Lee initially created She-Hulk to avoid copyright issues.
+Stan Lee initially created She-Hulk without giving so much space to the character: it was more a way to prevent other publishers from creating a similar character with a name so similar to the famous Hulk.
 Then, under John Byrne, Hulk‘s cousin grew as a full-fledged hero, even joining the Fantastic Four.
 She-Hulk loves life.
 She’s self-confident and she enjoys her job.
 Instead of struggling to control her powers like Hulk, she easily balances superhero adventures with a law career.
 Her cheerfulness bleeds into self-conscious comedy: She-Hulk knows she’s in a comic book.
 In fact, she often banters playfully with the writers.
 From asking for a better action scene to ripping comic panels, She-Hulk breaks the fourth wall with hilarious ease.
 For example, an entire issue is dedicated to searching for a new writer after Byrne has taken a leave.
 While she discusses with the real editor of the comic, various artists change the drawing styles and tone.
 Trying to convince She-Hulk to stick with them, they only fuel the anger of the annoyed superhero.

 Feminism and the Green Amazon